bitovi/ai-component-paste/README.md

 > You must run a server — this cannot be done from the frontend.
 >
 > 🔐 You must set the `OPENAI_API_KEY` as an environment variable on your server.
-For more on how to create an OpenAI key, see here.
+For more on how to create an OpenAI key, [see our guide](./guides/open-ai-key).

-To power the AI form-filling, you’ll need to set up a backend server that handles requests from `<ai-paste>`.
+To power the AI form-filling, you'll need to set up a backend server that handles requests from `<ai-paste>`.

 This endpoint should: